jonfroehlich/jonfroehlich.github.io/index.md

 For 2021-2022, I will be the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults.

+## Students
+One of the great privileges of being a professor is working with students.
+In the [Makeability Lab](https://makeabilitylab.cs.washington.edu/), we work with students across multiple disciplines and levels from high school to PhD.
+For a full list, see the [Makeability Lab's People page](https://makeabilitylab.cs.washington.edu/people/).

 ### PhD Students
-One of the great privileges of being a professor is working with students.
 I am currently advising:

 * [Manaswi Saha](https://homes.cs.washington.edu/~manaswi/), interactive tools to support advocacy, urban planning, and policy making for urban accessibility
 * [Liang He](http://www.lianghe.me/), HCI + digital fabrication